Sea Salt

 Sea Salt vs. Table Salt

 Table salt is mainly mined from underground salt deposits.
 It’s heavily processed to eliminate healthy minerals and is manufactured by taking natural salt (such as crude oil flake leftovers) and heating it to 1,200 degrees Fahrenheit.
-The chemical composition is completely altered during this extreme process, destroying many of its potential health-promoting properties.
+The chemical composition is wholly altered during this extreme process, destroying many potential health-promoting properties.

 Although the salt chemical formula for both table salt and sea salt is mostly sodium chloride, the sea salt composition also contains more trace minerals like calcium, magnesium, and potassium.
 Generic table salt, on the other hand, ends up being about 97.5 percent sodium chloride and a 2.5 percent balance containing an array of ingredients, including: